Vishal-V/100-Days-of-ML-Code/README.md

 - Working on Udacity's Lesson 4 of the PyTorch challenge
 - Got the O'Reilly Data Science book in R with the Tidyverse
 - Working on the problem statement for Hackference Hackathon

+### Day 79 (26-11-18) O'Reilly Tensorflow Models
+- Work on the Hackference hack cancelled as the deadline for documentation submission passed hours before we submitted our proposal!
+- Learnt more about GPU and CUDA programming for Deep Learning
+- Completed 2 chapters of the O'Reilly Deep Learning with Tensorflow book.
+It is a fantastic book to read!

+### Day 80 (27-11-18) Pandas and Matplotlib for Data Science in Python
+- Watched a few videos by SentDex on Youtube for a hands-on refresher in Pandas and Matplotlib
+- Preparing for data science internships and thus reviewed Sampling theory and some sample interview questions
+- Learnt more about the Tidyverse in R and how statisticians build their workflow in it
+- The initial steps include: Exploratory Data Analysis(EDA) with ggplot2, Wrangling with tidyr, dplyr and programming with magrittr and purr

+### Day 81 (28-11-18) Deep Learning in insurance
+- Had to spend time on exam preparation, but managed to review data science material in R
+- Revised notes from a previous Harvard Data Science in Genomics course that I had audited in Feb

+### Day 82 (29-11-18) Papers papers everywhere!
+- Spent time on reading papers in Computer Vision to further deepen my understanding of CNNs
+- Read about CNN architectures in depth
+- Ran the numbers and did some research for the Acko insurance hackathon proposal

+### Day 83 (30-11-18) Neural Style Transfer paper
+- Spent time reviewing Deep Dream and Neural Style transfer with Gatys et al and their paper
+- Worked on the documentation for the Acko Hack proposal of insurance premium predictions for self-driving car adoption
+- Made plans for the home stretch of the challenge with lots of cool stuff planned for the 18 days to come and more!